electron/electron/docs/api/app.md

 instance and exit.

 The return value of this method indicates whether or not this instance of your application successfully obtained the lock.
-If it failed to obtain the lock you can assume that another instance of your application is already running with the lock and exit immediately.
+If it failed to obtain the lock, you can assume that another instance of your application is already running with the lock and exit immediately.